 Thesis I: Relativized semantics.

 The seminal work is “Quantum Mechanics and a Talk with Einstein (1925-1926)” in Heisenberg’s Physics and Beyond (1971).
 There Heisenberg relates that in April 1925, when he presented his matrix-mechanics quantum physics to the prestigious Physics Colloquium at the University of Berlin, Einstein, who was in the assembly, afterward invited Heisenberg to chat in his home that evening.
 In their conversation Einstein said that he no longer accepts the positivist view of observation including such positivist ideas as operational definitions.
 Instead he issued the aphorism: “the theory decides what the physicist can observe”.

-Einstein’s aphorism about observation contradicts the fundamental positivist thesis that there is a dichotomous separation between the semantics of observation language and that of theory language.
+Einstein’s aphorism about observation contradicts the fundamental positivist thesis that there is a natural dichotomous separation between the semantics of observation language and that of theory language.
 Positivists believed that the objectivity of science requires that the vocabulary and semantics used for incorrigible observation must be uncontaminated by the vocabulary and semantics of speculative and provisional theory.